×

 What RPM should a car drive at when accelerating?

 When accelerating your vehicle, it is best to stay within a 2000-2500 RPM range.
 This will give you enough power to reach an acceptable speed level while also ensuring the engine stays within safe operating limits.
+Refer to the table below for details on what the ideal RPM should be for various driving scenarios.

 What RPM should a car idle at?